 Benefits of a Kisan Credit Card

-There are several benefits which are attached to a Kisan credit card.
+There are several benefits available in a Kisan credit card and they are:

-- The process to disburse credit to the farmers has become easier and even those who are illiterate have benefited from the same.
+- The process to disburse credit to the farmers has become more accessible, and illiterate people have primarily benefited from the same.